dotnet/designs/accepted/2023/feature-switch-attributes.md

 A separate concept is still required to replace the substitution XML for properties that are feature switches in addition to being feature guards.

-## Feature switch attributes
+## Feature check attributes

-Allow placing `FeatureSwitchAttribute` on the property to indicate that it should be treated as a constant if the feature setting is passed to ILLink/ILCompiler at publish time.
+Allow placing `FeatureCheckAttribute` on the property to indicate that it should be treated as a constant if the feature setting is passed to ILLink/ILCompiler at publish time.
 The Roslyn analyzer could also respect it by not analyzing branches that are unreachable with the feature setting, though we don't have an immediate use case for this.
 It could be useful when analyzing application code, but the analyzer is most important for libraries, where feature switches are usually not set.

-The feature switch property would be usable as a guard for calls to `RequiresDynamicCode` APIs:
+The feature check property would be usable as a guard for calls to `RequiresDynamicCode` APIs:

 ```csharp
 if (RuntimeFeature.IsDynamicCodeSupported) {